jxxcarlson/blockParser/README.md

 ## BlockParser

-BlockParser transforms source text for an block markup language into a tree of blocks.
+BlockParser transforms an array of lines of source text for a block markup language into a tree of blocks.
 There are three kinds of blocks in such a language.